ALL AGES

 Each event consists of the following segments:

-- Primary focus revolves around cultural and traditional teachings
+- Cultural and traditional teachings

 - Indigenous food demonstration